pol4ir/Invoke-ServiceStrike/README.md

 # Invoke-ServiceStrike
 Attempts to create and start a service by bypassing the OpenService call, in order to verify whether the current user has local admin privileges on domain or LAN machines, assuming that only the SC_MANAGER_ALL_ACCESS right is available on the SCManager.

+This script includes and executes a modified version of <a href="https://gist.github.com/HarmJ0y/c84065c0c487d4c74cc1">Invoke-PsExec</a> originally published by Will Schroeder (@harmj0y).
 ## Usage
 <img src="https://github.com/pol4ir/Invoke-ServiceStrike/blob/main/test.gif">